Skip to main content

 </style>

-The structure resembles Vue’s Single File Component (SFC), but with even less boilerplate. <style> is scoped by default, so class name collisions are never a concern.
+The structure resembles Vue’s Single File Components (SFCs), but there’s less markup and script to write.
+Because <style> is scoped by default, you don’t need to worry about class name collisions.

 <script lang="ts">